fitnr/svgis/docs/styles.rst

 Styling maps
 ============

-SVGIS supports a limited subset of CSS for styling maps.
+You can use any kind of CSS that you like to style maps made with SVGIS.
+However, when using the ``inline`` option, SVGIS supports a subset of CSS.

 This applies both to the selectors, which are limited by Python's built-in XML support, and to the declarations,